Skip to main content

 Once your baby has developed their strength, they will start getting themselves into a crawling position usually by moving from sitting into an all-fours position, or by tucking their knees up beneath them from a lying face-down position.

 Once on all fours, your baby may then test their strength and balance by rocking.
-This rocking stage is important as it helps develop the vestibular and proprioceptive systems in the inner ear which help us stay upright, know how quickly we’re moving and how we’re positioned.
+This rocking stage is important as it helps develop the vestibular and proprioceptive systems in the inner ear which help us stay upright, helps us to know how quickly we’re moving and how we’re positioned.

 Gradually your child will be able to take their weight through their wrists and propel forward.
 You can encourage them by placing toys just outside their reach.
 Babies love to imitate so try getting down on the floor or encouraging an older sibling to demonstrate crawling to them.